-Here's What Will Likely Happen on Election Day
+Here's What Will Likely Happen on Election Day: Part 1

 During the 2012 election, Black voters reported waiting an average of 26 minutes to vote while white voters only waited about 12 minutes.
 A University of California at Los Angeles study on wait times for the 2016 election used geolocation data from cell phones at 80 percent of America’s 110,000.
 It concluded that the average wait time for voters in Black neighborhoods was 29 percent longer than it was for voters in white neighborhoods.
 Black voters nationwide were 79 percent more likely than any other demographic to wait for more than 30 minutes before they cast a ballot.

-In 2016, Black voters in Florida had their ballots disproportionately tossed .
+In 2016, Black voters in Florida had their ballots disproportionately tossed.
 Georgians reported that the decades-old election software somehow switched their votes in the 2018 midterms.
 This happens because majority-Black precincts are also more likely to have older machines and fewer poll workers, the New York Times reports.

 Facilities at Black precincts are lower in quality and voter registrations are also disproportionately purged, according to the Brennan Center, the Bipartisan Policy Center, researchers at MIT and...well, everybody.
 You should expect to see groups like the NAACP Legal Defense and Educational Fund (LDEF) and the Lawyers Committee for Civil Rights Under Law ask courts for injunctions to protect voters’ rights and extend voting hours at overwhelmed precincts.